Mid-Continent Airlines: New Service and Growth Expansion

 In 1948, the Airline inaugurated service at Quincy, Illinois and Waterloo, Iowa.
 Also, in January 1948, the company also inaugurated new service between Kansas City and St. Louis, Missouri.

-On May 5, 1949, the Airline's Board of Directors approved a measure for an agreement for the purchase of St. Louis-based Parks Airlines, Inc., which was planned to become a wholly owned subsidiary of Mid-Continent.
+On May 5, 1949, the Airline's board of directors approved a measure for an agreement for the purchase of St. Louis-based Parks Airlines, Inc., which was planned to become a wholly owned subsidiary of Mid-Continent.
 The entire plan, of course, required Civil Aeronautics Board approval.
 The purchase agreement called for the exchange of stock rather than cash payments.
 Ultimately, the CAB did not approve the merger on August 1, 1950.

 However, the CAB did award all of the routes in the North Central Route Investigation Case to Mid-Continent but with certain restrictions.
 Service began between Sioux City and Chicago and Rockford and Milwaukee on September 26, 1950, which was the day the new award became effective.
 The cities of Sioux City, Waterloo, Dubuque, Rockford, Chicago and Milwaukee all received two flights daily, while a third roundtrip was added between Waterloo and Chicago on December 1, 1950.

 Several merger prospects were in the works for Mid-Continent during the 1940s.
 Northwest Airlines and American Airlines proposed mergers with the airline in the 1940s but they were not approved.

 During 1949, Mid-Continent's modern fleet of fine airliners flew over 105 million passenger miles.
 In comparison, Hanford Airlines flew 1 million passenger miles in 1936.
 Mid-Continent's Revenue Passengers flown totaled 340,636, in 1949, compared to 5,214 during 1936.
 The company completed 92.6 percent of its scheduled flights in 1942 but by 1944 that had increased to 96.68 and in 1949 an impressive 97.73 percent were completed.
 Since the first Hanford flight in 1928 and for the next 15 year, the combined companies flew 473 million passenger miles flown, without a single passenger or crew fatality.
 In October 1951, the company flew to 34 airports.

 The Convair 240 Enters Service

-On February 16, 1950, the Airline's Board of Directors approved the purchase of four 40-passenger twin-engine turbo-prop Convair 240 airliners and related equipment at a cost of over $2 million.
+On February 16, 1950, the airline's board of directors approved the purchase of four 40-passenger twin-engine Convair 240 airliners and related equipment at a cost of over $2 million.
 The aircraft, previously owned by Pan American World Airways Systems, featured a comfortable pressurized cabin and cruise at a speed of 300 miles per hour.

 Less than for months later on June 1, 1950, the new luxury airliners went into service between Minneapolis/St. Paul and Kansas City with intermediate stops at Sioux Falls, Sioux City and Omaha.
 In addition, the new Convair began service between the Twin Cities and Rochester and Des Moines and Kansas City and finally, and from Kansas City south to Houston via Tulsa.